arhankundu99/CPP/Memory Layout/README.md

 <b>Text Segment is basically the machine code of the program.</b>

 # Initialised and Uninitialised Data segment
 All the global, static variables fall in this memory layout.
+Intialised variables fall in initialised data segment and uninitialised data fall in unintialised data segment.

 # Stack and Heap